What is Horizontal Addition?

 The Market Demand Curve for Private and Public Goods

 The concept of horizontal addition also comes into effect when determining the market demand curve for a public and private good.
-Public goods are defined as non-excludable goods that an individual cannot be excluded from receiving their benefits.
-Also, when an individual utilizes the public good, it does not affect the good’s availability to other consumers.
+Public goods are defined as non-excludable goods that an individual cannot be excluded from receiving the benefits of.
+Also, when an individual utilizes a public good, it does not affect the good’s availability to other consumers.

-An example of a public good is a public park and street lights.
+An example of a public good is a public park or street lights.
 On the other hand, a private good is a good that is limited in quantity, and its holders/owners can limit other individuals from enjoying its benefits.
 Due to its limited availability, the individual must make a payment in order to enjoy its benefits.
-An example of a private good is food, water, houses, etc.
+An example of a private good is food, water, or housing.

 1. Private Goods (Horizontal Addition)